Diverticulitis Diet – What You Should Eat And Avoid

 Illustration: StyleCraze Design Team

 Diverticulitis is a painful condition and demands a specialized diet and lifestyle.
-This diet plan involves consuming fiber-rich food to help soothe the colon walls and reduce inflammation.
+Although there are some effective home remedies for diverticulitis, they may not always be practical to follow.
+A good diet plan involving fiber-rich foods is rather an easy way to treat this condition.
+It will help soothe the colon walls and reduce inflammation.
 When combined with exercise, the diverticulitis diet can improve your quality of life.
-However, before you follow the diet plan discussed in the article, consult with your doctor and nutritionist.
-Diverticulitis is a painful ailment, but it is treatable with a change in food and lifestyle.
+However, before you follow the diet plan discussed in the article, consult your doctor and nutritionist.
+Diverticulitis is a painful ailment but is treatable with a change in food and lifestyle.
 So, follow the tips to lead a pain-free and healthy life.

 Frequently Asked Questions